Join for FREE

 Their diet consists almost entirely of air-borne insects, particularly ants, wasps and bees.

-Their nest is made of grass and plant material placed in a tree cavity.
+Their nest is made of grass and plant material.
+In most of their range they will nest exclusively in man-made nest boxes, though some birds will use tree cavities west of the Rocky Mountains.
 The clutch consists of 4-5 white eggs.

 The call is tchew-wew, or pew pew.